Light higgsino scenario confronted with muon g-2

 In Fig.~\ref{fig:mass2} we show the samples survived the constraints (1-5) on the plane of slepton mass versus the LSP mass.
 The regions excluded by the ATLAS searches for the two hard leptons plus missing energy ~\cite{ATLAS:2019lff} and two soft leptons plus missing energy~\cite{ATLAS:2019lng} are displayed.
 We see that for a large mass splitting between slepton mass and LSP mass, the ATLAS searches for the two hard leptons plus missing energy have excluded a quite large part of the parameter space required for the explanation of the muon $g-2$ at $2\sigma$ level.
 While for a compressed slepton-LSP spectrum, i.e., a very small mass splitting between slepton mass and LSP mass, the exclusion ability of the current LHC is rather limited.

-In Fig.~\ref{fig:fig-SISD}, we replot the green samples of Fig.~\ref{fig:mass2}, showing the spin-independent and spin-dependent LSP-nucleon scattering cross sections versus the LSP mass.
-The current direct detection limits are shown assuming that a single dark matter candidate constitutes the entire relic.
-Since the higgsino-like LSP is under-abundant, so the direct detection limits are applied on the scaled cross sections, where the scaling factor is $\Omega_{\rm LSP}h^2/0.122$.
+In Fig.~\ref{fig:fig-SISD}, we replot the samples of Fig.~\ref{fig:mass2}, showing the spin-independent and spin-dependent LSP-nucleon scattering cross sections and the velocity-averaged DM annihilation cross section versus the LSP mass.
+In the aspect of DM direct detections, the current direct detection limits are shown assuming that a single dark matter candidate constitutes the entire relic.
+Since the higgsino-like LSP is under-abundant, so the direct detection limits are applied on the scaled cross sections, where the scaling factor is $\Omega_{\rm LSP}h^2/0.12$.